Zont-Innovation/Custom-Sitecore-MCP-Server/README.md

 ## ⚙️ **Claude Desktop Configuration**

-The server uses this configuration (automatically applied by setup):
+The server uses this configuration:

 ```json
 {